un1cum/Beast_Bomber/README.md

 - To make email spam work, you need to put email accounts in the format **email:password** in the input\email_accounts.txt file
 - For discord spam to work, you must place **tokens** from discord accounts in the file input\discord_accounts.txt

-# 📌 SMS
+# 📌 SMS info.

 There are many spam services at your disposal!
 Beast Bomber supports **ONLY Russian and Kazakh** phone numbers.

-# 📌 Discord
+# 📌 Discord info

-To start a Discord attack, you need to specify the **target ID**, it can be found in the url of the discord dialog in your browser.
+To send messages in Discord, you need to specify the **ID of the target**, it can be found in the url of the discord dialog in your browser.

 ![discord](https://user-images.githubusercontent.com/80776324/230663913-d68dbf58-0738-4501-9539-17daf0d36753.png)

-# 📌 DDoS
+# 📌 DDoS info

 **Test results from https://dstat.cc**